avatar-kaleb/kalebmckelvey-site/blog/our-new-york-adventure-begins-reflecting-on-the-last-4-years-in-milwaukee.md

 ### 1. People are awesome!

 Thanks to my three rotations in GE Healthcare and one in GE Aviation, the number of people I connected with was incredible.
-Working with people from all over the world like India, Budapest, Mexico, France, Poland, and China - especially in the countries I was able to visit (or when people visited the US) - changed my perspective what life really was like.
+Working with people from all over the world like India, Budapest, Mexico, France, Poland, and China - especially in the countries I was able to visit (or when people visited the US) - changed my perspective what life was like.

 We had a lot of fun teaching each other about cultural traditions, favorite foods to try, Milwaukee Craft Beer, Espresso, or history.

 The most important lesson from all of the Hackathon events, happy hours, team dinners, or pressured app studio results comes down to this: people are awesome!

-[I've written about how every one of us has a unique story before](https://www.kalebmckelvey.com/everyone-has-a-story-whats-yours-have-conversations-deeper-than-small-talk) - it still holds true today.
+[I've written about how every one of us has a unique story before](https://www.kalebmckelvey.com/everyone-has-a-story-whats-yours-have-conversations-deeper-than-small-talk) - it still holds today.

-SN: Check out my [Instagram](https://www.instagram.com/on\_the\_journey3/) for pictures from the last few years!
+SN: Check out my [Instagram](https://www.instagram.com/on_the_journey3/) for pictures from the last few years!

 ## 2. Learn from others